 Givers can text a donation to our 'free-to-use' number using your church/organisation's unique keyword and they'll receive an auto-response reply with a link to your online giving Donate platform, with the amount pre-populated into the form.
-Stripe or GoCardless transaction fees will also apply to donations made by card or direct debit when the subsequent donation is processed.
+Stripe or GoCardless transaction fees apply in the usual to donations made by card or direct debit when the subsequent donation is processed.

 Like online giving, SMS giving is intended to provide a simple, accessible way for prospective givers to be able to participate in giving to your ministry or causes, meaning givers can respond in the moment, even if they don't have their wallet or purse on them.
 For more information about setting up "SMS giving", see the related support article at the end of this article or click here.